European Stock Markets, Oil Prices Retreat - UrduPoint

 Output contracted by 0.3 percent year-on-year, federal statistics agency Destatis said in preliminary figures.

+"With US markets closed for the Martin Luther King holiday there's been little incentive to push markets higher, with the heavier tone in Europe also being driven by hawkish pushback on ECB rate cut expectations," said CMC Markets analyst Michael Hewson.

+Wall Street reopens Tuesday after a long holiday weekend in the United States.

-In Asia, Tokyo rose for a sixth successive day to build on last week's advances, which saw the Nikkei break above 35,000 points for the first time since 1990 thanks to a revival of Japanese inflation and a weaker yen that helps exporters.
+In Asia, Tokyo rose for a sixth successive day, building on last week's advances, which saw the Nikkei break above 35,000 for the first time since 1990 thanks to a revival of Japanese inflation and a weaker yen that helps exporters.

 Shanghai also enjoyed a rare gain, after China's central bank decided not to cut short-term interest rates but pumped billions of dollars into financial markets.